-- Remove invasive alien plants and replace with indigenous vegetation.
-Invasive alien plants that establish in watercourse are spread downstream. - Restore and protect watercourses (remove alien plants, control burning and grazing, do not cultivate). - Build up soil organic matter to reduce evaporative water loss and maximise the soil's water-holding capacity. - Use more efficient irrigation systems. - Ensure efficient irrigation techniques that take into account soil type, crop type, soil water status and weather conditions. - Implementing and monitoring soil moisture to determine correct irrigation schedules. - Implementing and monitoring flow rates to provide correct and up to date data on water usage. - Record actual water use to compare against registered use. - Implement water-harvesting and water-recycling techniques where possible. - Use drought-resistant crop and livestock varieties. - Planting of crops in correct soil types to ensure optimal growth with efficient water usage. - Implement and monitoring of water pressure in pipes. - Ensuring that all equipment (pumps, pipes and irrigation mechanisms) are maintained and in good working order.
+- Build up soil organic matter to reduce evaporative water loss and maximise the soil's water-holding capacity. - Mulching orchards can cut irrigation frequency from once a day to once every three days. - Use more efficient irrigation systems and schedule irrigation to avoid unnecessary evaporation and water wastage. - Ensure efficient irrigation techniques that take into account soil type, crop type, soil water status and weather conditions. - Implementing and monitoring soil moisture to determine correct irrigation schedules. - Implementing and monitoring flow rates to provide correct and up to date data on water usage. - Record actual water use to compare against registered use. - Implement water-harvesting and water-recycling techniques where possible. - Use drought-resistant crop and livestock varieties. - Planting of crops in correct soil types to ensure optimal growth with efficient water usage. - Implement and monitoring of water pressure in pipes. - Ensuring that all equipment (pumps, pipes and irrigation mechanisms) are maintained and in good working order.
 This will minimise leaks and other water loss and ensure a longer life cycle for equipment. - Use of cut off valves on storage facilities (where applicable) to prevent overflow. - Efficient use of energy by means of timing and control devices.